kubernetes-sigs/cluster-api-provider-openstack/README.md

 ### Prerequisites

 1. Install `kubectl` (see [here](http://kubernetes.io/docs/user-guide/prereqs/)).
-2. Install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), version 0.30.0 or greater.
+2. If you want to use VM, install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), version 0.30.0 or greater.
+If you want to use container, install [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage).
-3. Install a [driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) for minikube.
+3. Install a [driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) **if you are using minikube**.
 For Linux, we recommend kvm2.
 For MacOS, we recommend VirtualBox.
 4. An appropriately configured [Go development environment](https://golang.org/doc/install)
 5. Build the `clusterctl` tool